-When freelancers get too busy, decisions are made that can impair client experiences, degrade work quality, and damage client relationships.
-Learn how to avoid these mistakes in your freelance business.
+When you're too busy, decisions are made that impair client experiences, degrade quality, and damage relationships.
+Learn how to avoid these mistakes.

-Recently I took a few of the ladies in my family to the cutest tea shop to celebrate a birthday.
+Recently I took a few ladies in my family to the cutest tea shop to celebrate a birthday.

 During my first visit to the tea house, the service was extraordinary, the sea savories and sweets were exquisite, and to celebrate a birthday, the server blew bubbles over the table and brought the birthday girl a special dessert.
 They also handled my dairy allergy superbly, letting me know the minute we were seated that they already had everything prepared for me.